John Harrison: H4

 Harrison began working on his second 'sea watch' (H5) while testing was conducted on the first, which Harrison felt was being held hostage by the Board.
 After three years he had had enough; Harrison felt "extremely ill used by the gentlemen who I might have expected better treatment from" and decided to enlist the aid of King George III.
 He obtained an audience with the King, who was extremely annoyed with the Board.
-King George tested the watch No.2 (H5) himself at the palace and after ten weeks of daily observations between May and July in 1772, found it to be accurate to within one third of one second per day.
+King George tested the watch No. 2 (H5) himself at the palace and after ten weeks of daily observations between May and July in 1772, found it to be accurate to within one third of one second per day.
 King George then advised Harrison to petition Parliament for the full prize after threatening to appear in person to dress them down.
 Finally in 1773, when he was 80 years old, Harrison received a monetary award in the amount of £8,750 from Parliament for his achievements, but he never received the official award (which was never awarded to anyone).
-He was to survive for just three more years.
+He was to live for just three more years.

 In total, Harrison received £23,065 for his work on chronometers.
 He received £4,315 in increments from the Board of Longitude for his work, £10,000 as an interim payment for H4 in 1765 and £8,750 from Parliament in 1773.
 This gave him a reasonable income for most of his life (equivalent to roughly £450,000 per year in 2007, though all his costs, such as materials and subcontracting work to other horologists, had to come out of this).
 He became the equivalent of a multi-millionaire (in today's terms) in the final decade of his life.
 Captain James Cook used K1, a copy of H4, on his second and third voyages, having used the lunar distance method on his first voyage.
 K1 was made by Larcum Kendall, who had been apprenticed to John Jefferys.
 Cook's log is full of praise for the watch and the charts of the southern Pacific Ocean he made with its use were remarkably accurate.
-K2 was loaned to Lieutenant William Bligh, commander of HMS Bounty but it was retained by Fletcher Christian following the infamous mutiny.
-It was not recovered from Pitcairn Island until 1808 when it was given to Captain Folger, and then passed through several hands before reaching the National Maritime Museum in London.
+K2 was loaned to Lieutenant William Bligh, commander of HMS Bounty, but it was retained by Fletcher Christian following the infamous mutiny.
+It was not recovered from Pitcairn Island until 1808, when it was given to Captain Mayhew Folger, and then passed through several hands before reaching the National Maritime Museum in London.